RDjarbeng/HTTP-GET-POST-Request-with-GSM/README.md

 [GET request code for arduino](https://github.com/RDjarbeng/SIM900-GET-POST-Request/blob/main/sendGetRequest.ino)

-## Raspberry Pi- Note for raspberry pi users
+## Raspberry Pi- Note for raspberry pi users and SIM900
 It is not recommended to connect the SIM900 board directly to the RX and TX (UART) pins of the raspberry Pi, because the SIM900 uses a 5V logic level and the raspberry Pi uses 3.3V.
 Connecting them directly could damage the Pi.
 You may have to use a voltage level shifter.
 Unfortunately, I don't know any recommended level shifters, if you do let me know; submit a PR or open an issue to get my attention.

+### Alternative GSM module for Raspberry Pi
 The SIM7000e e-paper NB-IOT/GPRS HAT for the rasperry pi looks like a good alternative for Raspberry Pi users.
 It fits unto the raspberry pi and does not require cable connections.
 The GET and POST request commands were tested on that module and the commands were verified to work.
 You can also debug with Minicom program in place of the arduino serial monitor to send AT-commands individually to the module.
 ![SIM7000e mounted on Raspberry pi]ttps://github.com/RDjarbeng/SIM900-GET-POST-Request/assets/57795443/4632ed84-d0c2-46c0-8f18-41cd39c5b405)